Fontaine-de-Vaucluse: Situation

 Fontaine-de-Vaucluse ("spring of Vaucluse") is built around the Fontaine de Vaucluse, a spring in a valley at the foot of the Vaucluse Mountains, between Saumane-de-Vaucluse and Lagnes, not far from L'Isle-sur-la-Sorgue.
-It is named after the spring, the source of the River Sorgue.
+It is named after the spring, the source of the river Sorgue.

 Hydrography

-The fountain, or spring, of Vaucluse, situated at the feet of a steep limestone cliff 230 metres high, is the biggest spring in France.
-It is also the fifth largest in the world with an annual flow of 630 million cubic metres.
+The fountain, or spring, of Vaucluse, situated at the feet of a steep limestone cliff 230 metres high, the biggest spring in France.
+It is also the fifth largest in the world with an annual flow of 630 million cubic metres, or an average of 71918 m3 per hour.

 The fountain of Vaucluse surges in March for about 5 weeks and then subsides.
 The increased flow of water swells the Sorgue to flood.
 The mechanism behind the surging remains somewhat of a mystery.